MicrosoftDocs/azure-docs/articles/operator-nexus/rel-notes-2404.2.md

 * Prevents user from creating and deleting arc-connected clusters and arc-connected machine from NAKS MRG.

-## Security enhancements
+### Security enhancements

-* Credential Manager enhancements: Credential rotation status information on the Bare-metal Machine (BMC or Console User) and Storage Appliance (Storage Admin) resources.
+* Credential rotation status information on the Bare-metal Machine (BMC or Console User) and Storage Appliance (Storage Admin) resources.

 * Harden NFC Infrastructure Proxy to allow outbound connections to known services.